SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 * The subscript takes a single parameter, ``indices``, which is an instance of that ``Indices`` type.

-* The generic ``where`` clause requires that the elements in any sequence of indices that are passed must match the indices used for a container --- they must be ``Int`` values.
+* The generic ``where`` clause requires that the iterator for the sequence must traverse over elements of type ``Int``.
+  This ensures that the indices in the sequence are the same type as the indices used for a container.

+Taken together, these constraints mean that the value passed for the ``indices`` parameter is a sequence of integers.

 ..
 TODO: Generic Enumerations
    --------------------------